google/mesop/docs/components/index.md

 User-defined components are essentially Python functions which call other components, which can be native components or other user-defined components.
 It's very easy to write your own components, and it's encouraged to split your app into modular components for better maintainability and reusability.

+### Web components

+Web components in Mesop are custom HTML elements created using JavaScript and CSS.
+They enable custom JavaScript execution and bi-directional communication between the browser and server.
+They can wrap JavaScript libraries and provide stateful client-side interactions.
+Learn more about web components [here](../web_components/index.md).

 ## Content components

 Content components allow you to compose components more flexibly than regular components by accepting child(ren) components.
-A commonly used content component is the [button](../components/button.md) component, which accepts a child component which oftentimes the [text](../components/text.md) component.
+A commonly used content component is the [button](./button.md) component, which accepts a child component which oftentimes the [text](./text.md) component.

 Example: